 No need to buy cryptocurrency before you even learn the game’s rules, Efinity’s Fuel Tank feature takes care of that.

 All that crypto stuff like staking, governance, and liquidity?
 It’s all done automatically just by having your items on Efinity and using the service.
 You get the benefits without thinking about it.

 Ultimately this takes NFT and crypto gaming to where it needs to be—not thought of as an investment opportunity, but thought of as fun.
 Those will be the games that last.
 Those will be the games that drive adoption like we’ve never seen before.

 Supporting Efinity is a suite of tools and apps that Enjin has been working on for years.

 There’ll be a wallet to house all your in-game items and other NFTs.
 That wallet will tie into a new marketplace called NFT.io, as well as marketplaces on other blockchains like OpenSea or Rarible.

 That makes it easy to list, buy, trade, or simply show off NFTs, no matter what blockchain they’re on.
 But once it’s won a parachain slot, the incentives are so strong it’s hard to imagine NFT holders not bringing their items to Efinity anyway.

 As of Batch 2 in Polkadot’s parachain auctions, Efinity has officially won a parachain slot.
 A big congrats and thank you goes out to everyone who contributed to make this a reality!

 If you hold DOT, and care about the future of NFT gaming, as well as what a future metaverse might look like, we’d be grateful and humbled if you chose to support us in the parachain auctions.

-While we are offering rewards, we see it as much more than a contribution or opportunity for rewards—it’s a vote for the type of world you want to live in.
+While the crowdloans offered rewards, we see it as much more than that—it’s a vote for the type of world you want to live in.
 We'll continue building that world, and EFI token holders will govern it.